Who is that girl I see, staring straight back at me?

 I created what Merton terms as “false selves”.

 “All sin starts from the assumption that my false self, the self that exists only in my own egocentric desires, is the fundamental reality of life to which everything else in the universe is ordered.

 Thus I use up my life in the desire for pleasures and the thirst for experiences, for power, honor, knowledge and love, to clothe this false self and construct its nothingness into something objectively real.

 But there is no substance under the things with which I am clothed.
 I am hollow, and my structure of pleasures and ambitions has no foundation.
 I am objectified in them.

 And when they are gone there will be nothing left of me but my own nakedness and emptiness and hollowness, to tell me that I am my own mistake.” – Thomas Merton, New Seeds of Contemplation

-Rather than prayerfully discern my unique God-directed vacation, I relentlessly pursued worldly ambitions to gain the respect that I did not receive in my family.
+Rather than prayerfully discern my unique God-directed vocation, I relentlessly pursued worldly ambitions to gain the respect that I did not receive in my family.
 I embarked on jobs that appealed to me in terms of prestige and salary.
 This resulted in a decade of failed work endeavors and broken relationships.